https://invisible-island.net/ncurses/man/

 The complex character type cchar_t can store more than one wide

 character (wchar_t).
-The X/Open Curses description does not mention
+X/Open Curses does not mention this possibility,

-This implementation assumes that wch is constructed using setcchar(3x),
+ncurses assumes that wch is constructed using setcchar(3x), and in turn

-o contains at most one spacing character in the beginning of its list
+o contains at most one spacing character at the beginning of its list

 In the latter case, ncurses adds the non-spacing character to the